hsccorp/node-bluetooth-tcp-obd/README.md

 What
 ===============
-A TCP/IP Channel fork of this excellent library by Eric Smekens.
+A TCP/IP Channel fork Eric Smekens' [node-bluetooth-obd](https://github.com/EricSmekens/node-bluetooth-obd) library.
 I've not tested whether my mods have adversely affected BT.
 It might have, but in general, I've tried to re-use Eric's approach, including using his queue to moderate rate.
 There is redundant code at the moment that needs cleanup.